ItMeansBigMountain/Kubernetes-Docker/README.md

 - kubectl top:  The kubectl top command returns current CPU and memory usage for a cluster’s pods or nodes, or for a particular pod or node if specified.

+## minicube ingress
+- 'minikube addons enable ingress'

+## display all namespaces
+- kubens
+    - make sure to have kubectx installed

+- kubectl get ns

+## display resources with custom namespace
+- kubectl api-resources --namespaced=true
+- kubectl api-resources --namespaced=false

+## Active namespace
+- kubectl config set-context --current --namespace=NAMESPACE
+- kubens NAMESPACE

 # CONFIGURATION FILES

+config files are for components to deploy onto the cluster... kind = component type

 - There are multiple config files
     - each component needs a config file

+### namespace
+- components can have namespaces to group them up with one another to make groups within the cluster
+- add namespace as key in config.yaml file

 ## yaml sections
 - Kind (type of component)